The proposed new Danish Holidays Act of 22 August 2017 has now been agreed in a broad political agreement

 - "New Danish Holidays Act finally in the pipeline"

-The most recent newsletter describes the general content of the rules in the new Holidays Act.
+The most recent newsletter describes the general content of the rules in the new Holidays Act as introduced.

 When does the new Holidays Act enter into force?